dansmyers/Algorithms/Challenge_Projects/2-The_Lost_Sprint.md

 Imagine a traveling salesman, who has to visit a number of cities to make sales calls.
 He wants to find a route that will let him start at his home, visit every city, and then return home, **taking the shortest possible distance for the entire route**.

+More generally, we're given a series of points on the plane and need to plan a the shortest possible route that begins and ends at a specified point and visits every other point once.

-Here's an example, [from MentalFloss](https://www.mentalfloss.com/article/84064/road-trip-genius-calculates-shortest-route-through-47-national-parks), showing the optimal route to make a circuit through all 47 mainland National Parks.
+Here's an example [from MentalFloss](https://www.mentalfloss.com/article/84064/road-trip-genius-calculates-shortest-route-through-47-national-parks) showing the optimal route to make a circuit through all 47 mainland National Parks.

 <img src="https://images2.minutemediacdn.com/image/upload/c_fill,g_auto,h_1248,w_2220/f_auto,q_auto,w_1100/v1555306224/shape/mentalfloss/primary_159.png" width="50%" />